Oral History Victoria

-Website and Social Media: Jessica Ferrari is an experienced journalist and documentary maker who has been making film and television content for over fifteen years.
+Website Manager: Jessica Ferrari is an experienced journalist and documentary maker who has been making film and television content for over eighteen years.
 She has produced stories for the ABC and National Geographic.
 She now runs Memento Media – a video production house that specialises in the celebration and preservation of stories, lives and oral history through documentary.